nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/index.md

 ### Visual Indicators and Navigation
 Once a repository is cloned from a linked hosting provider, SmartGit provides the following visual indicators and productivity aids:
 - An icon representing the hosting provider appears above the *Branch View*.
 Clicking this icon checks for new pull requests on the hosting provider.
-- In the **Working Tree Window**, a link next to the icon above the *Branches View* displays open pull requests in the navigation view.
+- In the **Working Tree Window**, a [shortcut link and provider icon](Integrated-PullRequests.md#additional-pr-features-in-the-working-tree-window) above the *Branches View*.
-- In the **Log Window**, the *Branches View* shows available pull requests on the remote repository on the hosting provider.
+- In the **Log Window**, the *Branches View* [shows available pull requests](Integrated-PullRequests.md#additional-pr-features-in-the-log-window) on the remote repository on the hosting provider.
+  In addition, many additional [comment and review features](Integrated-Comments.md) become available.
-- In the **Standard Window**
+- In the **Standard Window**, *Incoming* and *Outgoing* pull requests [are shown](Integrated-PullRequests.md#additional-pr-features-in-the-standard-window-currently-available-for-github-only).

 ## Supported Continuous Integration / Continuous Deployment services:
 - [GitHub Actions](GitHub-Actions.md)